gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 database that the researcher has access to.
 In order to assess this question, the researcher takes a stratified random sample^[A stratified random sample involves taking a simple random sample from each group or strata of the population.
+\index{random sampling}
 It is useful to make sure that each group is represented at a chosen level (for example the sample proportion of the total size).
 If a simple random sample of all schools had been taken, it is possible that a level could have no schools selected.], selecting